In this article

 So how did Goldieblox manage to cut through all of that?

 It begins with a great story.

-Founder Debbie Sterling didn’t specifically set out to sell toys.
-She was an engineer by training, and was frustrated the gender disparity she found in engineering.
+Founder Debbie Sterling didn't specifically set out to sell toys.
+She was an engineer by training and was frustrated with the gender disparity she found in engineering.

 Lesson: It's tough to compete on price – so compete with a better story.
 Make something that your customers buy not because it's cheap, but because it matters to them.

 Read next: 11 ways to improve your eCommerce store's customer experience